md-lin/project/README.md

 He eventually graduated to Excel spreadsheets.
 However, I think that the spreadsheets are not ideal
 either.
 This personal project will improve both my and my coach's life.

+## User Stories

+As a user, I want to be able to:

+- add an exercise to a workout
+- create different workouts for different days
+- modify workouts after they are created
+- add comments to exercises or workouts